webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Rules/Rules-of-the-Game.md

 This chapter presents many sample character arcs (see below).

-#### GM Awards
-Sometimes, a group will have an adventure that doesn’t deal primarily with a PC’s character arc.
+### GM AwardsSometimes, a group will have an adventure that doesn’t deal primarily with a PC’s character arc.
 In this case, it’s a good idea for the GM to award XP to that character for accomplishing other tasks.
 First and foremost, awards should be based on discovery.
 Discovery can include finding a significant new location, such as a hidden chamber, a secret fortress, a lost land, a new planet, or an unexplored dimension.
 In this fashion, PCs are explorers.
 Discovery can also include a new significant aspect of a setting, such as a secret organization, a new religion, and so on.

 It can also mean finding a new procedure or device (something too big to be considered a piece of equipment) or even previously unknown information.
 This could include a source of magical power, a unique teleportation device, or the cure for a plague.
 These are all discoveries.
 The common thread is that the PCs discover something that they can understand and put to use.